-Banjo's team has expanded to more than 30 employees, and is working harder than ever to revolutionize the world by creating a live internet.
-We aim to be the best at what we do: collecting social posts from all around the world, doing so before anyone else, making them relevant through location, and presenting it all in an informative and entertaining way.
+Banjo's team aims to be the best at what we do: collecting social posts from all around the world, doing so before anyone else, making them relevant through location, and presenting it all in an informative and entertaining way.

 Damien Patton is the Founder/CEO of Banjo, the mobile technology that provides real time content discovery by location across all major social networks.
 He leads the product development and technology strategy, resulting in a global presence with over 3.5 million users in just 17 months.
 Under Damien’s leadership, Banjo’s patented mobile location technology has received multiple awards.